xyproto/shrinky-intro/README.md

 ### In conclusion

 * Impressive work by Faemiyah!
-* Now easier to experiment with on Arch Linux.
+* Now easier to experiment with on Arch Linux and Fedora.

+### General info

+* Version: 1.0.1
+* License: BSD-3